-Resources listed on this page are grouped into Research starters; Background information sources; Essential databases for accessing serious literature on politics; Contact information for the subject librarian; and access to Additional information formats.
+Resources listed on this page are grouped into Background information sources; Essential databases for accessing serious literature on politics; Research starters; and access to selected Resources available for short-term trials.

 Parts of this guide are also available in Bruce Pencek's related subject guides: Data sources for social research; News/journalism/streaming media; Advice for searching/citing/engaging scholarly literatures; and Accessing VT Library resources from off campus.

 If you're fishing for a topic, often a good place to start is current controversies.
 If your reaction to a statement is "How could someone say something like that?", run with it -- not to refute it but to discover and explain whatever evidence and reasoning might lead a reasonable person to say "something like that" is true or right in some respect or under some circumstances, which your research and analysis will test.

 The "In context" family of databases from Gale lay out pro-cons of controversies with articles and data from scholarly journals and popular sources.
 Use them to refine and focus your own thinking; use their references to find trustworthy scholarship, data, and primary sources; and especially to harvest on-target search terms to use in subject-oriented databases like Worldwide Political Science Abstracts or HeinOnline.
 These can be especially useful for political and political science/international studies research:

 You risk violating the Honor Code if you rely only on the "canned" sources in these databases for assignments that expect you to do your own research design, searching, and analyses.
 Check with your instructor.